snsaiphoo/binf6110_assignment4/README.md

 <div align="center">
 <img src="figures/fp_0.png" width=700" height="500"/>
 <br>
 <b>Figure 11.
-Feature plots of top marker genes used to annotate cluster 0 </b> UMAP feature plots showing normalized expression of the four most significant marker genes for cluster 0 (Ncam2, Gldc, Cidea, and Mdga2).
+Feature plots of top marker genes used to annotate cluster 0.</b> UMAP feature plots showing normalized expression of the four most significant marker genes for cluster 0 (<i>Ncam2</i>, <i>Gldc</i>, <i>Cidea</i>, and <i>Mdga2</i>).
 Expression is specifically enriched in a distinct region of the UMAP, supporting the annotation of this cluster as olfactory neurons.
 This approach was repeated for all major clusters to guide manual cell type annotation.
 </div>

 <br>
 Once the optimal resolution of 0.4 was identified, cell type annotation was performed.
 Both manual and automated annotation were carried out to allow for a comparison between the two approaches.
 Manual annotation was performed by identifying the top marker genes for each cluster and researching their known biological functions to infer cell type identity.
-Figure 11 displays an example of this process for cluster 0, showing feature plots of the top four marker genes (Ncam2, Gldc, Cidea, and Mdga2), where expression is specifically enriched in a distinct region of the UMAP, supporting the annotation of this cluster as olfactory neurons.
+Figure 11 displays an example of this process for cluster 0, showing feature plots of the top four marker genes (<i>Ncam2</i>, <i>Gldc</i>, <i>Cidea</i>, and <i>Mdga2</i>), where expression is specifically enriched in a distinct region of the UMAP, supporting the annotation of this cluster as olfactory neurons.
 This approach was repeated across all major clusters.
 <br>

 <div align="center">